autocrossblog/autocrossblog_astro/src/content/post/2011/2011-03-27-the-suspension-is-on.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
-author: chris
+author: "chris"
 publishDate: 2011-03-27T02:09:42+00:00
-title: "The suspension is on!"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/the-suspension-is-on"
 excerpt: "Follow our journey of installing new suspension on a 350z, complete with issues, triumphs and insightful photos.
 Future alignment plans revealed!"
-url: 'the-suspension-is-on'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "The suspension is on!"
 ---

 So after a week of farting around with things the suspension is finally on the car!